MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/osconfig/osconfig-overview.md

 ## OSConfig security baselines

 Windows Server allows you to prioritize security from the outset by deploying a recommended security posture to your devices and Virtual Machines (VM).
-This can be achieved by applying tailored security baselines that include over 350 preconfigured Windows security settings.
-Through this approach, you can ensure the implementation of precise security settings that are compliant with relevant security standards.

 Throughout the device lifecycle, users can apply these security baselines by using PowerShell or WAC.
 One of the standout features of OSConfig is the inbuilt drift control mechanism, which ensures that the system starts and remains in a known good security state.

 Applying the OSConfig security baselines in your environment provides the following: